Metro Screen

+Metro Screen was a not-for-profit film, television, and digital media training organisation based in Sydney.

+Description

+Metro Screen was located in the Paddington Town Hall in Paddington.

-Metro Screen was a Paddington, Sydney based not-for-profit film, television and digital media training organisation.
-It was the NSW member of Screen Development Australia (SDA) and was located in the Paddington Town Hall, Cnr Oxford St & Oatley Rd, Paddington.
-Other members include Open Channel (Vic), QPIX (Qld), Media Resource Centre (SA), Wide Angle Tasmania (Tas), and FTI (WA).
+It was the New South Wales member of Screen Development Australia (Note: Referred to in the 2015 Metro Screen report as "Screen Network".)Other members include Open Channel (Vic), QPIX (Qld), Media Resource Centre (SA), Wide Angle Tasmania (Tas), and FTI (WA).
+QPIX (Queensland) was also a member until it ceased operations in 2013.

+History

-It began in 1981 and closed in December 2015 and was originally known as The Paddington Video Access Centre.
-During the eighties "Metro" was instrumental in developing community access to video and television production through training, productions and capital investment in equipment and facilities.
-In the late eighties Metro organised the community television trials and was a key organisational player in the establishment of Sydney's community television station Television Sydney.
-It received funding from Screen NSW.
+Metro Screen began in the 1970s as the Paddington Video Access Centre, before being incorporated as Metro Screen in 1981, with seed funding from the Australian Film Commission.
+During the eighties Metro was instrumental in developing community access to video and television production through training, productions, and capital investment in equipment and facilities.
+In the late eighties Metro organised the community television trials and was a key organisational player in the establishment of Sydney's community television station Television Sydney, which started broadcasting on 21 November 2005.

+It received annual funding of $240,000 from Screen Australia in 2014-2015, to contribute to core operational costs.
+Metro Screen closed down in December 2015, after the funding from Screen Australia was not renewed, owing to a decision to no longer fund the development of emerging practitioners, that being the responsibility of the education sector.

+Films

-Films recently developed by Metro Screen include:
+Films developed by Metro Screen include: